Sayre-Tnunu/katacoda-scenarios/interview3/step3.md

 * this should trigger a failure as the ansible-playbook has a 'template' action as one of it's tasks which expects a jinja2 file to be there

-* review the event messages that pop up in your datadog dashboard Events stream
+* review the event messages that pop up in your datadog Events stream, go to the dash-board to review the number of failures

 done!